 - Bubble Maps: A Bubble Map is used for defining qualities of a particular object, person, event or idea.
 A Bubble Map is useful for developing students' proficiency to use descriptive words and identify qualities.
 A bubble map can be created by drawing a circle in the middle, with the name of the thing described; whereas, the outside circles would contain the adjectival phrases or adjectives.
 Bubble maps could help students think more deeply about a specific topic so that the students might point out and summarize the related adjectives for the topic, such as space.
 It is also useful for the learners to explain a character or situation from a fictional storybook in the classroom.

 - Double Bubble Map: Double Bubble Maps are used to specify similarities and differences between two things or concepts.
 A double bubble map can be built by drawing two large circles in the middle with the two names or concepts being compared.
 The exterior bubbles would demonstrate the characteristics of the two names or concepts.
 A double bubble map is more organized and visualized than a Venn diagram because the bullet points are separately listed.
-The school students mostly use these maps for literature analysis, such as describing what events or characteristics lead to the success of one character or a group over the other.
+School students mostly use these maps for literature analysis, such as describing what events or characteristics lead to the success of one character or a group over the other.

 - Tree Maps: Tree Maps are used to classify objects, ideas, persons or events.
 A tree map can be built by drawing a top line with the topic or category name.
 Underneath would be the sub-categories, with the specific members of each group.
 Some aspects may belong to multiple groups.
 The concepts grouped utilizing a tree map are more abstract or conceptual.
 The main objective of creating a tree map is to identify the details to help organize one's ideas.
 For example, students might learn different types of verbs and find the links between them.
 Overall, a tree map is helpful to order the details and sum them up.
 To create a tree diagram, simply draw lines between nodes representing different concepts.
 The lines should be thick at the beginning and thin toward the end.
 When drawing a tree diagram, keep in mind that the root node represents the most general concept, and the leaves represent the least specific concepts.

 - Multi-Flow Maps: Multi-Flow Maps are used to describe causes and effects.
 These maps help students with the analysis of a concept by considering its outcomes.
 A multi-flow map can be created by drawing a rectangle in the middle with the name of the event that took place.
 The rectangles towards the left would have the list of the causes of the event.
 In contrast, the rectangles towards the right of the middle rectangle would contain the event's outcomes.
 For example, air pollution causes damage to human respiratory organs like the lungs.
 Air pollution occurs due to smoke released from the vehicles and factories and the over-use of mine resources.